monim67/django-bootstrap-datepicker-plus/README.md

-# django-bootstrap-datetimepicker
+# django-bootstrap-datetimepicker-plus

+This project has been originally forked from [django-bootstrap-datepicker](https://github.com/pbucher/django-bootstrap-datepicker) because of inactivity of the original project.
 This package includes a Django widget for displaying date pickers with Bootstrap 3 or Bootstrap 4.
 It uses [Bootstrap datepicker widget version 1.6.4 ](https://github.com/uxsolutions/bootstrap-datepicker).

 ## Install

-    pip install django-bootstrap-datepicker
+    pip install django-bootstrap-datepicker-plus

-## To-Do

-    General cleanup and testing

 ## Example